theist/debian_ansible/README.md

 # Debian Ansible Docker Image

-Packer image for pet test in debian with ansible
+Docker image for pet test in debian with ansible

 ## Usage